Udayraj123/VehicleInfoOCR/Rough.md

 	// >> Get the ultimate tool : background Webview automated using simple js. https://github.com/daandtu/android-web-scraper/
 	//	>Show layout webview in drawer until captcha is downloaded/ form is submitted
-	 	> Maybe add some js into it instead of scraping?! <- more versatile ^^> This is actually better for demo - should look like google assistant

 // EVEN BETTER IP -
 	//> use only thresholding and a kernel to patch gray or white acc to surrounding

+> Add some js to crop view instead of scraping vehicle details?! <- more versatile ^^> This is actually better for demo - should look like google assistant

 Optimizations
 	> Proper threaded listeners for captcha handling